Analytic genericity of diffusing orbits in a priori unstable Hamiltonian systems: Introduction

 \section{Introduction}

-The goal of this paper is to study the Arnold diffusion problem for analytic perturbations of a given \emph{a priori} unstable Hamiltonian system.
+The goal of this paper is to study the Arnold diffusion problem for analytic perturbations of a given \textit{a priori} unstable Hamiltonian system.
 Arnold diffusion is a phenomenon of instability in Hamiltonian systems with more than two degrees of freedom.
 This problem arises in the study of the effect of small perturbations on integrable systems, and has attracted a lot of attention both in mathematics and in physics due to its importance for the applications.

 For a nearly integrable Hamiltonian system, the celebrated Kolmogorov-Arnold-Moser (KAM) theory asserts that the most part (in the measure-theoretic sense) of the phase space is filled with KAM invariant tori carrying quasi-periodic dynamics.
 Arnold diffusion asks for the large scale motions in the complement of KAM tori.
 The first example is constructed by V. I. Arnold in \cite{Ar1964}.
 He also conjectured that the diffusive phenomena occur for generic systems: { \texttt{\justify the typical case in a multidimensional problem is topological instability: through an arbitrarily small neighborhood of any point there passes a phase trajectory along which the action variables go away from the initial values by a quantity of order one}} \cite[Chapter 6]{Arnoldbook2006}.
 One of the main problems in this conjecture is the genericity in some appropriate function space (e.g. $C^r$-differentiable, analytic).
+The genericity in the $C^r$-differentiable topology is now well understood.
+However, as pointed out in a recent survey \cite{Cheng_Xue2019}, it remains a deep open problem to prove Arnold diffusion in the analytic category.
+This issue is of great interest since many Hamiltonians with physical significance are analytic.

-In the present paper we focus on the $C^\omega$-genericity of Arnold diffusion in \emph{a priori} unstable Hamiltonian systems.
-The \emph{a priori} unstable Hamiltonian system consists of a rotor-pendulum system plus a time periodic perturbation, and it can be viewed as a scaled approximation on the dynamics near simple resonances of the \emph{a priori} stable systems \cite{CG1994}.
+In this paper we give an affirmative answer to the $C^\omega$-genericity issue of Arnold diffusion for \textit{a priori} unstable Hamiltonian systems.
+The \textit{a priori} unstable Hamiltonian system consists of a rotor-pendulum system plus a time periodic perturbation, and it can be viewed as a scaled approximation on the dynamics near simple resonances of the \textit{a priori} stable systems \cite{CG1994}.